david-fong/okiidoku/design/morph.md

 ## My Canonicalization Algorithm

+I decided not to try to support direct canonicalization of puzzles.
+I don't know how much time it would take to adapt the current algorithm to work for that, and there's another way to do it which is much simpler to _understand_: simply solve the puzzle, canonicalize the solution, and apply the same canonicalizing transformations to the puzzle.
+While it comes with the cost of solving, there is elegance in that this approach is easy to implement outside of any canonicalization algorithm's specific implementation details.

 ### High Level Approach

 - base the canonicalization on comparing measures of chute_imbalance in the grid's scramble-invariant properties.